 Heralded for his “firm, flexible baritone” (New York Times) and “swaggering, rakish” stage presence (Opera News), baritone Timothy Murray has won recognition in such competitions as the Loren.
 L. Zachary competition, The Sullivan Foundation, Glyndebourne Opera Cup, and the Mario Lanza competition, and was a Grand Finalist in the Laffont Competition at the Metropolitan Opera.
 Most recently, he performed in the Adler Fellowship Concert singing excerpts from Il barbiere di Siviglia and Don Pasquale with the San Francisco Opera Orchestra under the baton of Music Director Eun Sun Kim.

-Timothy is in his final year as a member of the Adler Fellowship Program at San Francisco Opera.
-Current season assignments include covers of the title role in a new production of Don Giovanni, and Eugene Onegin, the role of Stone in The Dream of the Red Chamber, Scarus in John Adam’s world premiere of Antony & Cleopatra, multiple covers in Dialogues des Carmélites, and Marchese d’Obigny in La traviata.
-Other season highlights include Schaunard (La bohème) with North Carolina Opera, Figaro in Il barbiere di Siviglia with Sacramento Philharmonic and Opera and a debut with the San Francisco Symphony in Carmina Burana.
-Highlights of the 22/23 outside of San Francisco include the title role in Don Giovanni for a return to North Carolina Opera, and Horace in Paul Moravec’s operatic adaptation of The Shining with Opera Parallèle.Read more
+Murray has just completed his final year as a member of the Adler Fellowship Program at San Francisco Opera.
+Season assignments as an Adler included covers of the title role in a new production of Don Giovanni, and Eugene Onegin, the role of Stone in The Dream of the Red Chamber, Scarus in John Adam’s world premiere of Antony & Cleopatra, multiple covers in Dialogues des Carmélites, and Marchese d’Obigny in La Traviata.
+Highlights of the 22/23 outside of San Francisco include the title role in Don Giovanni for a return to North Carolina Opera, Marcello in La bohème with San Francisco Opera, Dancaïre in Carmen with the Reno Philharmonic, Horace in Paul Moravec’s operatic adaptation of The Shining with Opera Parallèle and Vaughan-Williams’ Five Mystical Songs with the Golden Gate Men’s Chorus.Read more

 In previous seasons at San Francsico Opera, Timothy covered Figaro as well as Guglielmo in a new production of Così fan tutte.
 He also performed duets from I puritani, Les pêcheurs de perles, and The Merry Widow in San Francisco Opera’s Adlers: LIVE at the Drive-In concert.
 As a participant in the 2019 Merola Opera Program, he performed the role of Paul in the world premiere of Jake Heggie and Gene Scheer’s, If I Were You, and finished out the summer on the War Memorial Opera House stage singing the title role in a scene from Thomas’ Hamlet as part of the Merola Grand Finale.